SaschaWillems/ModernVkTriangle/README.md

 > **Note:** These `vkCmd*` calls (and many others) set the current command buffer state.
 That means the persist across multiple draw calls inside the same command buffers.
 So if you e.g. wanted to issue a second draw call with the same pipeline but a different descriptor sets you'd only have to call `vkCmdBindDescriptorSets` with another set, while keeping the rest of the state.

-And with that we are *finally* read to issue an actual draw command.
+And with that we are *finally* ready to issue an actual draw command.
 With all the work we did up to this point, that's just a single command:

 ```cpp
 vkCmdDrawIndexed(cb, indexCount, 3, 0, 0, 0);
 ```

-This call to [vkCmdDrawIndexed](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdDrawIndexed.html) will darw indexCount / 3 triangles from the currently bound index and vertex buffer We also want to draw multiple istances of our 3D mesh, so we set the instance count (third argument) to 3, which we use in the [vertex shader](#shaders) to calculate different positions.
+This call to [vkCmdDrawIndexed](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdDrawIndexed.html) will draw indexCount / 3 triangles from the currently bound index and vertex buffer.
+We also want to draw multiple instances of our 3D mesh, so we set the instance count (third argument) to 3, which we use in the [vertex shader](#shaders) to calculate different positions.

 We now [finish](https://docs.vulkan.org/refpages/latest/refpages/source/vkCmdEndRendering.html) the current render pass: